Hokersar: Conservation

 The Hokersar wetland was first designated as a conservation reserve under the Jammu and Kashmir Wildlife (Protection) Act, 1978.
-Hokersar, Haigam and Shallabug are protected areas within the Jhelum basin and have also been declared as bird sanctuaries by the government of Jammu & Kashmir.
+Hokersar, Haigam and Shallabugh Wetland are protected areas within the Jhelum basin and have also been declared as bird sanctuaries by the government of Jammu & Kashmir.
 In 2005, the reserve was recognised as a wetland of international importance under the Ramsar Convention as Hokera Wetland.
 It falls under India's National Wetlands Conservation Programme and is also included in the network of Important Bird Areas.

 Threats

 Threats to the Hokersar wetland include human activities and encroachments.
 The wetland has been reduced from 18.75 km2 in 1969 to 13.00 km2 in 2008.
 Over time, many areas of the wetland have been converted into paddy cultivations.
 Discharge of the domestic waste into the wetland, primarily through the inlet streams, has led to excessive weed growth and eutrophication, both of which pose a great threat to the reserve's flora.